Researchers have increasingly been studying the effects of diet and nutrition on mental health.

 The research suggests that the more closely a person follows a Western diet, with its highly processed foods, the more at risk they are for depression and anxiety.
 People who follow a Mediterranean diet, on the other hand, seem to be less likely to have mental health conditions.

 Researchers from the Institute of Psychiatry at the King’s College in London in the United Kingdom investigated exactly how nutrition might affect mental health.
-They focused their research on the effects of diet on the hippocampus.
+They focused their

 The hippocampus is an area of the brain that generates new neurons in a process called neurogenesis.
 Research has linked neurogenesis in the hippocampus to a person’s mood and cognition.